-At a certain point the effort to maintain an outdated system exceeds the challenge of adopting a new one.
-Though it is ultimately up to the practices themselves when the best time to upgrade is, those that are interested in identifying whether or not they have outgrown their EHRs need ask themselves the following three questions:
+At a certain point the effort to maintain an outdated or poorly designed system exceeds the challenge of adopting a new one.
+Though it is ultimately up to practices themselves to decide when the best time to upgrade is, those interested in identifying whether or not they have outgrown their EHRs need first ask themselves the following three questions:

 What is happening in your practice?

 Has the practice experienced significant growth since its inception?
+How have patient engagement and the bottom line been affected?
 EHRs can become a bottleneck rather than an enabler in a situation where dramatic growth in provider headcount or caseload has occurred.

 Operational needs and regulatory requirements change over time, demanding additional tasks throughout clinical and administrative workflows and producing functional gaps in the EHR system.
 Any existing gaps must be bridged by human effort.
 As your practice continues to outgrow its EHR, you must devote more and more human effort to address the areas where the aging system falls short.
 Over time, this accounts for time and resources that could be used in other ways.

 What is happening with the technology?

 The software itself plays a vital role in the successful operation of your practice.
 Does it fall short of the functional and user experience needs of providers, patients, and staff?
 In other words, is it a good fit for your practice?
 If not, it is a sure sign that your practice has outgrown its EHR, and it is worth considering how much loss of efficiency the business is willing to put up with.

 The behavioral healthcare industry continually changes.
 In just the past few years major changes in health care such as increased telehealth demand, patient expectations, ICD-10 and ICD-11, various state EHR mandates, and CPT updates have rolled out, changing the dynamics of care.